tomokinakamaru/silverchain/README.md

 ## Not only preventing invalid chains!

-A Silverchain-generated library (i.e. library implemented in the user-friendly way) cooperates well with method completion system and lets the users write code faster.
+A Silverchain-generated library (i.e. library implemented in the user-friendly way) cooperates well with method completion system and lets the library users write code faster.

 ![./doc/completion.gif](./doc/completion.gif)